 In this book, David Greene helps you see how expanding to new markets is not only possible for you, but one of the best real estate investment strategies for building wealth.

 David shares his own tips, tricks, and the system he’s put into place for his dozens of rental properties, so you can identify the right teams and right neighborhoods to grow your portfolio across multiple markets.

 By David Lindahl

-book comes in.
-This book is a treasure trove of insider information that gets down to the nitty-gritty of exactly what to look for in potential markets, where to find the data, and how to identify emerging real estate markets before they reach their peak.
+This book is a treasure trove of insider information that gets down to the nitty-gritty of exactly what to look for in potential markets, where to find the data, and how to identify these real estate markets before they reach their peak.

 Whether you’re looking to invest in emerging markets or more stabilized and established markets, and whether you’re investing in residential or commercial real estate, this book will walk you through the most important attributes to evaluate when considering new markets to invest in.

 Best Real Estate Investing Books For Tax Strategy

 Someone once told me to think of the business of real estate investment as a three-legged stool.
 Cash flow and appreciation make up the first two legs.
 The third leg is something that many people, particularly newer real estate investors, neglect.